12 Must-Visit Waiheke Island Wineries & Vineyards For Wine Lovers

 Obsidian Vineyard

-Whenever you put Obsidian Vineyard on to a Waiheke Island wine-hopping itinerary, you’re bound for a treat.
-This highly-touted winery produces some of finest Waiheke’s most-prized award-winning wines.
+Whenever you put Obsidian Vineyard on a Waiheke Island wine-hopping itinerary, you’re bound for a treat.
+This highly-touted winery produces some of Waiheke’s most-prized award-winning wines.

 SEE ALSO: Best Vineyards & Wineries in Auckland